 The State River Corridors were mapped to assist municipalities throughout Vermont identify areas that will likely be subject to fluvial erosion.
 The mapping is based on what is known of stream dynamics, and a variety of physical features, including drainage area of the streams.
 Detailed Phase 2 Stream Geomorphic data is available for Stevens River, South Peacham Brook and Peacham Hollow Brook, and can be used to further refine the mapped River Corridors.
-Although the State does not regulate uses within the River Corridor except for certain uses that are exempt from local zoning (like agricultural uses), the general recommendation is that development within the river corridors be avoided to guard against future flood damage and to prevent the exacerbation of streambank erosion.
+Although the State does not regulate uses within the River Corridor except for certain uses that are exempt from local zoning (like agricultural uses), the general recommendation is that new development in such areas should not significantly exacerbate flooding and fluvial erosion.